Skip to content

 required

-weight_median Optional[float]
+w_median Optional[float]

 The weight for the median prediction.
+Defaults to 0.5.

 None

-weight_alpha Optional[Array]
+w_alpha Optional[Array]

 The weights for the PI.
+Defaults to 2/alpha.

 None